rohan-v8rma/Java-Juggernaut/README.md

 #### Loading

-Byte code class file is read and binary data is generated, in order to create an object of this 'class' in heap (**loading** into memory).
+- Byte code class file is read and binary data is generated, in order to create an object of this 'class' in heap.
+- JRE libraries that are being used are also loaded into memory.

+Both these processes comprise **loading** into memory.

 #### Linking

-- `.class` file is verified.
+- `.class` file is verified (for errors or illegal practices).
 - Memory is allocated for class variable and default values.
 - Symbolic references are replaced with direct references (**linking** takes place).

 #### Initialization

-- All static variables are assigned with their values and defined in the code & stack block.
+All static variables (variables that have only one value for a particular class, instead of a different value for each instance of said class) are assigned with their values and defined in the code & stack block.

 ### Execution Engine